manhcuogntin4/Extract-Carte-Grise-/README.md

 Second solution

 Using the solution presented in README.MD in AnnnotationTool.
-Some changes need to be added in the shell file.
+Some changes need to be added in the shell file for suitable the number of class.
+Remove line #import cv2.cv as cv if you use the OpenCV3